Robbel121/Ethernet-Packet-Processor/README.md

 ## Architecture

+LAN 8720A PHY(RMII 2-bit rxd @ 50 MHz) -> RMII Deserializer(byte stream @ 50 Mhz) -> Frame Parser(dst mac, src mac, ethertype, payload bytes, then send parse done) -> MAC Address Filter(frame_pass or frame_drop) -> Frame length Validator(len_fail or len_pass) -> FIFO buffer(store for UART readback)

+## Simulation

+All modules include SystemVerilog smoke tests written without UVM.
+Tests use a self-checking scoreboard with $error reports.

+To run a simulation in Vivado:
+1. Add the module source and its corresponding tb_ file to your project
+2. Set the testbench as the top module under Simulation Sources
+3. Run Simulation → Run All
+4. Check the Tcl console for PASS/FAIL output

 ## Planned features

-UART readback: stream buffered payload bytes to PC over USB-UART at 115200 baud.
+Fall/Winter 2026 - UVM testbench rebuild and UART readback: stream buffered payload bytes to PC over USB-UART at 115200 baud.
 Will utilize my UART project but in SystemVerilog.

-UVM testbench rebuild - Fall 2026

-Payload Inspection - Winter 2026